 Lemon “Love” Bars

-Now I’m making these Love Bars for my kids, yes they inheritated the addiction.
+Now, I’m making these Lemon Love Bars for my kids, yes they inherited the addiction.
 They both always request these bars for their birthday treat.
 No birthday cakes in our family…just bars or cold pies…or hot pies or homemade cookies…You know what I mean!

 How Do You Make Lemon Bars?